When a Stranger Calls (2006 film): Casting

 Evan Rachel Wood was offered the role of Jill, but turned it down.
-Camilla Belle was then approached and almost turned the role down due to her personal dislike for horror films but West, the director, convinced her that he was going more for a psychological thriller and so she accepted.
+Camilla Belle was then approached and almost turned the role down due to her personal dislike for horror films but West, the director, convinced her that he was going more for a psychological thriller so she accepted.
 To prepare for the role, Belle had to do two months of weight-training and learning how to run.
 Belle was injured twice on the set; she struck a wooden bridge, cutting and scarring her hand, and also slammed her head against a glass window.

 Filming

-Principal photography occurred from January 1 to February 28, 2005, in Vancouver, Canada.
-Bellarmine-Jefferson High School was used to portray the high school seen in the film while Signal Hill was used to portray the carnival shown in the film.
-Running Springs was used as the filming location for the road sequences.
+Principal photography occurred from January 1 to February 28, 2005, in California.
+Bellarmine-Jefferson High School was used to portray the high school seen in the film, and Signal Hill was used to portray the carnival.
+Running Springs was the filming location used for the road sequences.
 The house that was used in the film is located at Culver Studios in Culver City, California.